In The Guide

 Innerspring mattresses are the type of mattress you are probably used to sleeping on yourself.
 They contain springs or coils and are a lot more complex than foam mattresses.
 These mattresses are usually more expensive and heavier than foam mattresses

 One of the biggest misconceptions about innerspring mattresses is that the more coils it has, the better.
 This has been so ingrained in people’s minds that even other websites will tell you that this is most important.

-While the number of coils does somewhat reflect on the density of the mattress, there are many other factors that come into play, as well.
+While the number of coils does somewhat reflect on the density of the mattress, many other factors come into play as well.

 Generally, the more metal in an innerspring mattress, the better.
 According to Consumer Reports, you should look for a crib mattress with around 135-150 coils, with a gauge of 15.5 or lower.

-Remember that an innerspring mattress is generally more expensive than a foam mattress.
+Remember that an innerspring mattress is typically more expensive than a foam mattress.
 On top of that, they tend to be a lot heavier.

 If you’re going to purchase an innerspring crib mattress, here are a few things to keep in mind:

 - More expensive is not always better: Innerspring mattresses can be pretty expensive on the high end.
 The most expensive mattress is not always the best, so just keep that in mind.